Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 • Hours: Daily approximately 7:00am – 9:00pm

-• Standout Features: United's flagship international lounge; recently expanded in 2025; signature chandelier representing Chicago streets
+• Standout Features: United's flagship international lounge; expanded to 25,000 sq. ft. in 2025; signature chandelier representing Chicago streets; new speakeasy-style bar

 • Amenities: Full restaurant with made-to-order meals, premium bar with top-shelf spirits, shower suites, private daybeds with heated Saks Fifth Avenue linens